dotEthan/RecipeApp/README.md

 # To Come:

 * Improve UI/UX - Most of the current state was done to help learn each aspect of Angular, updates will be made based on ease of use for the end user.
-* User Specific Data
+* User Specific Data - Users want their #own data saved?!
+Who knew?
-* User Dashboard
+* User Dashboard - More an excuse to build a cool dashboard in a SPA, looking forward to it.
-* Website Parsing
+* Website Parsing - Have some ideas, but more research is needed.

 ## Built With